MyPureCloud/developer-center-blog/source/2017-03-01-purecloud-as-an-idp/index.html.markdown

   end
 ~~~

 While this code is very specific to Discourse, the important parts are that we are telling Discourse the PureCloud login urls and the OAuth client id and secret.
 When users click the "Login with PureCloud" button, Discourse uses these settings to redirect to PureCloud for the user's authentication.
 A similar strategy will be required for your application, but the concept is the same, when a user wishes to login, redirect them to PureCloud for them to provide their credentials.
+It should be noted that in the forum we support PureCloud logins from all global PureCloud regions, so in our code we will have a provider for each region, with its own client id, secret and login url.

 After the user logs in through PureCloud, they will be redirected back to your application.
 At this point you will need to get the basic information about that PureCloud user to associate them with your system.
 In Discourse it looks like this.